 Why don’t all men experience rapid hair loss?

-Going back to the hormones theory, you may be wondering why all men don’t experience hair loss if they all make the same testosterone by-product.
-This is thought to be down to the fact that some men create more than others and some have more receptors than others.
+Going back to the hormones theory, you may be wondering why all men don’t experience hair loss if they all produce testosterone and therefore, create the same testosterone by-product.
+This is thought to be down to the fact that some men create more than others, and some have more receptors than others.
 A man could make a lot of the hormones and still not experience significant hair loss if he only has a few of the receptors in his hair follicles.
+Also, not all men a prone to male-pattern baldness as this condition is usually passed on in the genes so man whose father suffers hair loss, is genetically predisposed to also experience it and is much more likely to lose their hair than a man whose father still has a full head of hair.

 Preventing hair loss

 Whilst some men are prone to losing more hair than others, there are a few things you can do to slow it down.
-One way is to avoid inflaming the hair follicles.
+One way is to avoid inflaming the hair follicles by over styling or applying chemicals regularly.
 This means no hair dye and heat damage!

 You can also help to assist good hair growth by eating a healthy, balanced diet.
-Make sure you are getting plenty of iron, zinc, Vitamin D, protein and omega-3 fatty acids from your food.
+Make sure you are getting plenty of iron, zinc, Vitamin D, protein and omega-3 fatty acids from your food as they will aid hair growth and keep the hair follicles healthy.

 Hair loss surgery for men